Department of Consumer Affairs, Board of Occupational Therapy

 Q. I have had a conviction in the past.
 Will that affect my getting licensed?

 A. The Board's primary responsibility is consumer protection.
-To that end, the Board has the authority to deny a license due to a conviction of a crime or offense substantially related to the qualifications, functions, or duties of a licensee/certificate holder.
-In considering whether to issue or deny a license/certificate, the Board considers the nature of the crime/act, the length of time that has lapsed since it occurred, and evidence of rehabilitation.
-If a license/certificate is denied, the applicant is entitled to due process under the law in accordance with the Administrative Procedure Act.
+To that end, the Board has the authority to deny a license due to a conviction of a crime or offense substantially related to the qualifications, functions, or duties of a licensee holder.
+In considering whether to issue or deny a license, the Board considers the nature of the crime/act, the length of time that has lapsed since it occurred, and evidence of rehabilitation.
+If an application is denied, the applicant has appeal rights (due process).
+Contact the Board for more information.

 Q. Am I required to carry or post my pocket license?